TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 ### Training the Model

-In order to train the model, you must switch back down to the darknet directory.
+In order to train the model, you must switch back to the `darknet` directory.

-    >cd ../
+    >cd ..

 Now enter the following command to start the training process.